faktaoklimatu/web-en/collections/_infographics/policies/fit-for-55.md

 ## Principles

-The following principles permeate the proposed measures in the 'Fit for 55' package:
+The following principles guide the proposed measures in the 'Fit for 55' package:
 * **Adequacy and effectiveness of measures** - the proposed measures are based on market mechanisms and regulations.

 * **Polluter pays** - firms bear the costs of the emissions they produce, which motivates them to adopt clean technologies.
 This principle is supported in particular by the emissions trading scheme.<!-- For more information on emission allowances, we recommend our [explainer](/explainers/emisni-povolenky-ets).-->